TJ Friedl Player Props: Reds vs. Rangers

 TJ Friedl At The Plate

-- He has gone deep in two of 22 games played this season, and in 2.3% of his plate appearances.
+- In 24 games played this year, he has homered in two of them.

-- In five games this season (22.7%), Friedl has picked up an RBI, including two games with multiple runs batted in.
+- In six games this season (25.0%), Friedl has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least one run six times this season (27.3%), including one multi-run game.
+- In seven of 24 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.